NazarenoCavazzon/coding-interview-frontend/DEPLOYMENT.md

 # Deployment Guide

-This document explains how to deploy the Challenge Eldorado Flutter app to GitHub Pages.
+This document explains how to deploy the Challenge El Dorado Flutter app to GitHub Pages.

 ## 🚀 Automatic Deployment (Recommended)